linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Corporate Default and Recovery Rates,  1920-2008.md

 </table>

 1. In millions of USD.
 Guaranteed debts are only added to the issuers but not to the guarantors in order to avoid double counting
-1. Only issuers included in the January 1 cohort are included in Moody's [[Default Rates Recovery Rates and Credit Losses|default rates]] 3.
+1. Only issuers included in the January 1 cohort are included in Moody's [default rates](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2014/Default%20Rates%20Recovery%20Rates%20and%20Credit%20Losses.md) 3.
 Primus Telecom Group and American Color Graphic initially defaulted in 2007.
 They are not counted as 2008 defaulters.
 However,  some of their debts did not default until 2008 and these debts are included in 2008's default totals.
 4. The ratings for PRC and Quebecor World (USA) were withdrawn before January 1 st,  2008 while Harrah's Entertainment's initial rating was assigned in February 2008

 ------------------------------------------------------------------